Version: 2.1 | Last Updated: June 24, 2026

 Program Manager: Signify Holdings, Inc. Role: Acts as program manager and issuing sponsor on behalf of the Issuing Bank.

-Technology Provider: Blink Technologies, LLC (Próspera Permit No. 85348155380061), a limited liability company organized under the Roatán Common Law Code of Próspera ZEDE, with registered address at Beta Building, Oficina 6, Próspera ZEDE, St. John's Bay, Roatán, Islas de Bahía 34101, Honduras.
-Role: Provides the technology platform and integration services for the card program; is a software and technology company that does not hold any financial services licenses.
+Technology Provider: Blink Technologies, LLC (Próspera Permit No. 85348155380061), a limited liability company organized under the Roatán Common Law Code of Próspera ZEDE, with registered address at Beta Building, Oficina 6, Próspera ZEDE, St. John’s Bay, Roatán, Islas de Bahía 34101, Honduras.
+Role: Provides the technology platform and integration services for the card program pursuant to licensing and services agreements with the applicable Blink contracting entity.

-In this Agreement, "Blink," "we," "us," and "our" refer to the applicable Blink contracting entity as identified in the Blink Terms and Conditions (the "User Terms"), which manages your Card Account and settles Transactions with the Issuing Bank on your behalf.
+In this Agreement, “Blink,” “we,” “us,” and “our” refer to the applicable Blink contracting entity as identified in the Blink Terms and Conditions (the “User Terms”), which provides the technology platform for managing your Card Balance and facilitating Transactions with the Issuing Bank.

 The Blink Card is provided to you on behalf of Blink in connection with your status as a Blink customer and pursuant to your separate agreement between you and Blink (the User Terms).
 The Issuer is not a party to the User Terms and disclaims any liability for the performance of services covered therein.